Hybrid weddings to stick around post-pandemic, experts predict

 Hybrid virtual/real-life weddings, a trend that has gained popularity during the pandemic, could be here to stay as a cost-saving, more inclusive way to celebrate these unions even as COVID-19 subsides.
-The weddings allowed those closest to the couple to attend in person while other guests “attend” from afar via their computer screens, reducing headcounts and possibly price tags.
+The weddings allow those closest to the couple to attend in person while other guests “attend” from afar via their computer screens, reducing headcounts and possibly price tags.

 Some wedding planners estimate that hybrid weddings made up 40% of the ceremonies they organized during the pandemic, as couples navigated health and travel restrictions and venue constraints.